Have a bird that needs care? Please bring it to us as soon as possible.

 No, this is a myth.
 In some cases, parents have been known to abandon a nest if it is distressed by too much human contact and no longer feels safe.

 What do I do if a bird is no longer in his/her nest?

-If you can find the nest and it is intact and the bird is not a hummingbird or a raptor, you may place the baby back into the nest.
+If you can find the nest and it is intact and the bird is not a raptor, you may place the baby back into the nest.

 If you have cut down the branch that the nest was on, try putting the nest near it’s original location (preferably same plant).
 If the parents can hear the babies, they will come to them.